Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Experiments

+The experimental workflow combined archival multimodal imaging data, physical splint fabrication, repeated optical scanning of plaster models, and computational analysis of rigid-body transformations.
+The multimodal dataset included a CBCT volume, three-dimensional facial motion acquisitions, and surface models of the dentition.
+These data defined three coordinate systems used throughout the study: the CBCT coordinate system, the 3dMD facial-imaging coordinate system, and the Konica Minolta surface-scanning coordinate system.

+CBCT data were used to reconstruct skeletal structures and to segment the temporomandibular joint region, including the mandibular condyle and the glenoid fossa.
+Facial motion data were acquired using a 3D facial imaging system with a mandibular bow attached to the lower dentition, providing a geometric interface between facial motion acquisition and dental coordinate systems.
+Dental and plaster-model geometry was acquired using optical surface scanning.
+In the measurement stage, plaster models with the positioning splints in situ were scanned using a Konica Minolta Vi-9i laser scanner mounted on a rotary table.
+Each scan was acquired from eight viewpoints during a single rotation.

+The occlusal positioning splints were designed digitally from predefined mandibular transformations and fabricated using 3D printing.
+The printed splints were then applied to plaster models to reproduce the planned maxilla--mandible relationships.
+Manufacturing and post-processing effects were not analysed separately; instead, they were treated as part of the complete acquisition--design--fabrication--measurement pipeline evaluated in this study.

-Segmentation was performed semi-automatically based on expert knowledge.
-Registration relied on existing tools, including ICP-based procedures and RapidForm mechanisms, rather than on a newly implemented registration algorithm.
-The transformation tree representation enabled consistent integration of partial registrations into a unified framework.
+Segmentation of anatomical and dental structures was performed semi-automatically based on expert knowledge.
+Multimodal registration and surface alignment relied on existing tools, including ICP-based procedures and RapidForm mechanisms, rather than on a newly developed registration algorithm.
+Rigid transformations between coordinate systems were managed using the transformation tree framework implemented in the \texttt{dpVision} research environment.
+The \texttt{SplintMaker} plugin was used for transformation-based splint design and for generating splint geometries corresponding to selected mandibular positions.

-Eight positioning splints were analyzed.
-For each splint, four independent scanning cycles were performed, resulting in a total of 32 samples.
+Computational analysis was performed using \texttt{dpVision}, auxiliary research scripts, and external surface-processing tools.
+The software workflow included multimodal data integration, storage and composition of rigid transformations, visual inspection of registered datasets, estimation of planned and achieved mandibular poses, and computation of error transformations.
+Statistical analysis of rigid-body errors included decomposition into translational and rotational components, logarithmic representation of rotations, intrinsic averaging on SE(3), principal-component analysis, and covariance-ellipsoid visualisation.
+Surface-distance calculations were used to quantify local discrepancies between planned and measured configurations.

+For simulation-based TMJ assessment, the estimated mandibular transformations were propagated to CBCT-derived anatomical structures.
+Condyle--fossa relationships were then evaluated using distance-based maps computed for planned and measured configurations.
+The resulting transformation matrices, distance distributions, and TMJ distance maps were used as quantitative outputs of the workflow.
+The implementation should therefore be understood as a research pipeline combining dedicated software components and external tools, rather than as a single standalone clinical application.